Tips To Stay Fit In The Second Trimester

 Closer towards the end of your second trimester, traditional workouts may be getting more challenging.
 Remember that the goal of pregnancy is activity, not designated workouts.
 Walking, swimming, playing with kids etc are all great ways to stay “fit” in pregnancy.
 It doesn’t necessarily have to be a scheduled workout.
 Focus on movement, what feels good and making use of exercises that will prepare you for birth.

-Remember that you’re carrying a bit more weight than your muscles are used to so even daily tasks seem like a workout to them
+Remember that you’re carrying a bit more weight than your muscles are used to so even daily tasks seem like a workout to them.
+That said, here’s one of my favorite second trimester workouts if you need some inspiration (video included)!

 Most importantly, enjoy your pregnancy!
 Don’t feel like you have to do anything.
 Stay active because you want to, because it feels good and because you can.
 Not because you need to prove anything.
 The most important goal is keeping the baby and mama healthy- not setting new PR’s (personal records).